-Recently, I’ve gotten a few questions about minimalism and money, so I thought I’d answer these by sharing the story of how minimalism helped me become debt free.
+Recently, I’ve received a few questions about my minimalist lifestyle and money, so I thought I’d answer these by sharing the story of how minimalism helped me become debt-free.

 One important thing to note first—this is the story of what worked for me BUT I definitely don’t think it’s a “one size fits all” approach to getting out of debt.
 Money is personal and I know for a fact that what worked for me, won’t work for everyone.